digao-dalpiaz/Dam/README.md

 You can show quick messages directly on the code, just typing the messages and parameters you like.

+> These methods will use the TDam container that is defined as *Default*.
+So you need to have one TDam available with `DamDefault` property set to **True**.

 The function `MsgQuest` results true if Yes button was pressed, or returns false if No button was pressed.

 The method `ShowErrorMsg` shows the currently exception.
 You can use this as try..except block.